aijaz/blog/content/posts/2010/2010-03-31-performance-cost-of-using-wordpress.markdown

 date: '2010-03-31 12:57:48'
 slug: performance-cost-of-using-wordpress
 title: The Performance Cost of Using WordPress
-description: "I've come to the conclusion that, at least for TaskForest, WordPress would cause more problems than it would solve."
+description: I've come to the conclusion that, at least for TaskForest, WordPress would cause more problems than it would solve.
 Category: Computers
 Tags: Apache, Caching, DNS, Efficiency, Etag, HTTP, Metrics, Programming, Safari Web Browser, Spiders, TaskForest, Testing, Websites, WordPress